It’s OK If You Don’t Know What You Want Yet

 I started talking with Rebecca in October last year.
 Her mother was coming to the end of a 3 year battle with cancer.
 I believe that Rebecca might have found some comfort in talking about using the ashes in jewellery during that difficult time.

 There were many factors to consider when making decisions about what colours to use.
 We talked about Rebecca’s favourite colour (pink) and her mother’s favourite colour (orange), as well the colours her mother wore the most (sapphire blue).
-We talked about the way the colour of her mother’s ashes (grey) might influence the final look of the gem.
+Similarly, we talked about the way the colour of her mother’s ashes (grey) might influence the final look of the gem.
 Once we settled on a blue gem, we then talked about whether it should have any green tones, or whether it should be “true blue”.
 We looked at the way blue gems looked in different coloured settings (yellow/white/rose gold).

+It’s OK if you don’t know what you want yet.
 It’s OK if you’re like Rebecca.
 A lot of my clients are.
 Some of the ways I can help include:

 - Digitally generating examples to show the way different metal types look on specific jewellery items (eg sterling silver vs yellow/white/rose gold vs platinum)